sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 #### Definition

-There are two ways of using definitions in Dollar they are semantically the same but syntatically different.
+There are two ways of using definitions in Dollar, they are semantically the same but syntatically different.
 Firstly we can just use the `:=` definition operator.
 This is not an assignment in the sense that the variable being defined is in fact being assigned the `expression` on the right hand side.
 Not the value of the expression.

 ```dollar